Complain about the Council Housing Service

 How your complaint will be handled

 We will aim to resolve your complaint as quickly as possible.
-Some problems can be dealt with within 3 working days, in which case we will inform you of the outcome as soon as your complaint has been handled.
+Some complaints may be dealt with within 5 working days.
+In this case we will inform you of the outcome as soon as your complaint has been handled.

 More complex issues will take longer, in which case we will carry out a complaint investigation.
 We will try to complete the investigation and let you know the outcome within 10 working days.
 If this isn’t possible we will let you know and agree a slightly longer timescale with you.

-A manager will contact you during the investigation to discuss your complaint and we will write to you confirming the outcome of the investigation, explaining any actions we will take.
+A manager will contact you during the investigation to discuss your complaint.
+We will write to you confirming the outcome of the investigation, explaining any actions we will take.

 If you are not satisfied with our response you can ask for a more senior manager to review your complaint.
-Please contact the manager named in our response letter to you, or contact Customer Services, giving details of why you are not satisfied and what further action you want to be taken.
+Please contact the manager named in our response letter to you, or contact Customer Services.
+Provide details of why you are not satisfied and what further action you want to be taken.

 We will aim to complete this review and write to you explaining the outcome within 20 working days.
 This review is the final stage of the Council's complaints procedure.